-We face a legacy of ongoing problems caused by: clearing and mowing been permanently altered by disrespectful treatment in the past.
+We face a legacy of ongoing problems caused by:

-- soil disturbance, compaction, erosion, and enrichment - dumping of soil, building materials and other rubbish - logging - removal of bushrock and timber (often crucial habitat) - animal extinctions.
+- clearing and mowing - · soil disturbance. compaction, erosion, and enrichment - dumping of soil, building materials and other rubbish - logging - removal of bushrock and timber (often crucial habitat) - animal extinctions.

 Increase in flooding, erosion and mobile sediment